JuliaCloud/GoogleCloud.jl/README.md

 This package thinly wraps the Google Cloud JSON APIs for Julia.

-Currently the package wraps the Google Cloud Storage API.
-Other APIs will be added in the future.
 See [this tutorial](https://juliacloud.github.io/GoogleCloud.jl/latest) for a detailed walk through the Google Storage API.

-**Note**: This package includes OAuth 2.0 functionality, which may be extracted into a separate package in the future.